Colin Smyth: Member of the Scottish Parliament

 In the 2016 Scottish Parliament election, Smyth was elected as an additional member, representing the South Scotland region.

 He served as Scottish Labour Spokesperson for Transport, Infrastructure and Connectivity under Richard Leonard from 2017 to 2021.

 Smyth nominated Anas Sarwar in the 2021 Scottish Labour leadership election.
 After the leadership election, Sarwar appointed Smyth as Scottish Labour Spokesperson for Constitution, Europe and External Affairs.

 At the 2021 Scottish Parliament election, Smyth was supported as a Labour Co-operative candidate for the first time.
 He contested the constituency seat of Dumfriesshire, where he came a distant third with 4,671 votes (11.4%).

 Smyth was returned on the regional list for South Scotland.

 Smyth backed the UK Government’s decision to introduce means-testing for the Winter Fuel Payment, voting in the Scottish Parliament against calls to reverse the decision.

 Smyth was selected in April 2025 as the Labour candidate for Dumfriesshire at the 2026 Scottish Parliament election.

 Criminal charges and suspension from Labour

 Smyth was suspended from the Labour Party on 20 August 2025, after being charged with possession of indecent images of children, following the search of a property in Dumfries on 5 August.

 On 28 August, the Daily Record reported that Smyth would also be charged with placing a hidden camera in a toilet of the Scottish Parliament and has had his parliamentary pass deactivated.
 He denied the allegations.

+Smyth was granted bail in October 2025.
+Whilst on bail, he was charged with drink driving; his trial was delayed on 6 May 2026.